webuild-consortium/wp4-trust-group/task1-use-cases/subtask1-1-onboarding/relying_party_onboarding.md

     - 5. The revocation referred to in point 3(g/f) **shall become effective immediately** upon its publication.

-==- The Access Certificate Authority publishes the Access Certificate revocation status (within 24 hours)== ==- Provider of Registration Certificate publishes the Access Certificate revocation status (within 24 hours)==
+==- The Access Certificate Authority publishes the Access Certificate revocation status (within 24 hours)== ==- The Provider of the Registration Certificate publishes the Registration Certificate revocation status (within 24 hours)==

 *Requirements:*
 - [Regulation (EU) 2025/848, Annex IV "Requirements for wallet-relying party access certificates referred to in Article 7"](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202500848#anx_IV:~:text=Requirements%20for%20wallet%2Drelying%20party%20access%20certificates%20referred%20to%20in%20Article%C2%A07)